The $17 Amazon Find I Keep Stockpiled for My Art-Loving Kids

 I am very into this for them too, obviously, since it keeps their imaginations fired up and their fingers busy, especially when they’re home all summer.
 Their desks are well-supplied with crayons, colored pencils, and markers, all of which can last a long time if they remember to put the caps back on the markers, did you remember to put the caps back on the markers?!
 But the 30-page art pad?
 The 50-page pack of white paper?
 Used up almost immediately.

-It was probably the sixth time in an hour that my 4-year-old tiptoed into my office to take a single sheet of white paper from the printer, and the bajillionth time I said “Didn’t I just buy you girls paper?” that I realized: these kids are going to prevent me from printing out a return label ever again unless I figure something out.
+It was probably the sixth time in an hour that my then-4-year-old tiptoed into my office to take a single sheet of white paper from the printer, and the bajillionth time I said “Didn’t I just buy you girls paper?” that I realized: these kids are going to prevent me from printing out a return label ever again unless I figure something out.

 And reader, I did.